-

 End the Hunger Games: Housing Ends Homelessness

 Last week, we told you about the dramatic increase in family and child homelessness in DC over the past four years, in particular over this past winter season, and the District’s ineffective and punitive current response to that crisis.
-The Administration does not deny that its policy of not placing any new families in shelter […] Read more…
+The Administration does not deny that its policy of not placing any new families in shelter until next winter puts DC children at grave risk.
+But instead of alleviating that risk by providing the very services that applicants seek, it has chosen to respond to the need with a Child Protective Services (“CPS”) investigation for abuse and neglect of every family… Read more…

 -